stackbit-projects/double-diamond-ranch-f0e54/content/pages/index.md

     image: images/hero.png
     image_alt: App preview
     title: 'Premium Horse Boarding, Training, & Riding'
-    content: >-
+    content: >
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      Nestled in the heart of the Texas Hill Country, Double Diamond Equestrian Center is a paradise for horses.
     actions:
       - label: Learn More
         url: /features